SyedHasanHussainShah/Transpomate-App-Admin-View-/README.md

 🌟 Overview:

 The Transpomate App is a comprehensive system designed to manage and optimize bus operations for both admins and users.
+It provides functionalities for:
+🚦 fuel management
+🧾 passenger feedback
+🛣️ route scheduling
-It provides functionalities for 🚦 fuel management, 🧾 passenger feedback, 🛣️ route scheduling, 🪑 ticket booking, and more.
+🪑 ticket booking and more.
 This system ensures smooth operations, efficient resource management, and an enhanced user experience.

 ----

 🔑 Features

-🛠️ Admin Functionalities
+🛠️ Admin Functionalities:

 Bus System Operations:

 🚍 Install new buses with details such as registration numbers and seating capacity.
 🔍 View all buses and their operational details.
 🛣️ Manage routes, including stops, distances, and destinations.